hama-0/InsagramSubtitle/readme.txt

 The user can download the final video.

-i have used cloudflare tunnel to host the website just by using my pc as a server and cloudflare give you a domain name and make it reachable across internet the command to host the web .\cloudflared-windows-amd64.exe tunnel --url http://localhost:5000
+i have used cloudflare tunnel to host the website just by using my pc as a server and cloudflare give you a domain name and make it reachable across internet. the command to host the web .\cloudflared-windows-amd64.exe tunnel --url http://localhost:5000